KIT-MRT/arbitration_graphs/README.md

 Christoph and Piotr coded the core in a pair-programming session.
 Piotr also contributed the GUI and GitHub Page.
-Nick implemented the awesome PacMan demo and tutorial, with drafting support by Christoph, reviews and finetuning by Piotr.
+Nick implemented the awesome Pac-Man demo and tutorial, with drafting support by Christoph, reviews and finetuning by Piotr.
 The Python bindings have been contributed by Nick and reviewed by Piotr.

 The repository is maintained by Piotr Spieker&nbsp;